-The right hand side of Figure 1 represents the visualization of the output of STEVE (in this case, animated field sequence of control rainfall fields Vs experimental rainfall fields in time).
-Students can be made to independently use the STEVE-GUI and observe the connection between theory and practice.
+The right hand side of Figure 1 represents the visualization of the output of STEVE (in this case, animated field sequence of control rainfall fields vs. animated experimental rainfall fields).
+The GUI preserves the user-friendliness of the visualization process because the user does not need to delve in to the complex code of SREM2D that is used for generation of satellite rainfall fields.
+Rather, the GUI simplifies the ensemble of concepts in the form of a control panel that the user can manipulate very easily.
+Thus, user students can be made to independently use the STEVE-GUI and observe the connection between stochastic theory and what truly happens in a real-world phenomenon.